-The vascular system include a network of veins and arteries that supply blood throughout the body.
+The vascular system includes a network of veins and arteries that supplies blood throughout the body.
 When normal circulation through this system of blood vessels is disrupted, serious injury can result.
 Vascular disease can affect any area of the body, including the limbs, kidneys, heart and brain.

 Vascular disease affects both men and women and is more likely to occur as you age.
 Other factors that put you at risk for vascular disease include:

 Vascular disease diagnosis and screening

 The University of Kansas Health System offers the most current imaging tests to ensure accurate diagnosis and treatment.
 Your vascular specialist will determine the best diagnostic test depending on your symptoms and their onset.

 Our physicians use the latest cardiac MRI equipment.
 This new machine allows cardiac stress testing without radiation.
 It also helps diagnose obese patients, who may have had problems with other tests.

 A CT, or computerized axial tomography machine, uses X-rays to make a detailed picture of your heart and blood vessels.
 An iodine dye (contrast material) may be injected to see your heart more clearly.
 The University of Kansas Hospital has one of the most current scanners.

 Also called a Doppler ultrasound, this procedure involves placing a small probe on your skin and using sound waves to make an image of your blood vessels on a computer.
 The image lets your doctor see any abnormal structures or functions.
 Your doctor can read the test on the same day.